 The Robert Wood Johnson Foundation's New Careers in Nursing (NCIN) scholarship program aims to help alleviate the nursing shortage and to increase the diversity of nursing professionals.
-Mount St. Mary's College has been selected as a grant recipient of the program for five consecutive years (2008-2012).
+Mount St. Mary's College has been selected as a grant recipient of the program for six consecutive years (2008-2013).

 Below are bios of recent Mount students who have been named Robert Wood Johnson Scholars, and who have received scholarship support thanks to the New Careers in Nursing program.